To participate in public consultations, see ongoing consultations .

 As announced in the Commission’s communication COM (2007) 700 on "Reaping the full benefits of the digital dividend in Europe: A common approach to the use of the spectrum released by the digital switchover" and supported subsequently by both the European Parliament and Council, the Commission is preparing a proposal for an EU strategy for the digital dividend.
 This preparation is being assisted by a large-scale study on the digital dividend (entrusted to Analysys Mason, DotEcon and Hogan & Hartson) and is conducted in close cooperation with Member States and the Radio Spectrum Policy Group (RSPG).

-In this context, the Commission invited all concerned national public authorities to the Member States workshop on the digital dividend which took place in Brussels on 15 April 2009.
+In this context, the Commission invited all concerned national public authorities to the first Member States workshop on the digital dividend which took place in Brussels on 15 April 2009.

 This workshop was organised jointly with the RSPG Working Group on the digital dividend, represented by its Rapporteur, Mr Mike Byrne, Commissioner at ComReg.